 Filigree - Delicate gold or silver wire work formed by twisting, scrolling and curling into a lace-like design.

-Gold-Fill - A process of pressure bonding a thick layer of gold to a base metal (often brass), gold-fill jewelry does not tarnish or wear off (like gold-plate) and will last a lifetime.
+Gold-Fill - A process of pressure bonding a thick layer of gold to a base metal (often brass), gold-fill jewelry does not tarnish or wear off (like gold-plate) and will last a lifetime (like ALL gold jewelry, it's not suitable for continued exposure to water).
 Most gold-fill is 12k or 14k depending on the country of origin.

 Navajo Silver – Also called German Silver or Nickel Silver, this is not actually silver at all but called so because of it's silver appearance.
 It was used as a less expensive alternative in the souvenior jewelry trade and is an alloy of copper, nickel and zinc.